Introduction to A Part in History

 I’m Jason Partin.

-Hillary Clinton broke my left ring finger on 03 March 1990; it healed askew, and to this day my two middle fingers have a gap above the middle finger that looks like Dr. Spock’s split-finger salute on Star Trek, when he wishes someone to “Live long, and prosper.”
+Hillary Clinton broke my left ring finger on 03 March 1990.
+It healed askew, and to this day my two middle fingers have a gap above the middle finger that looks like Dr. Spock’s split-finger salute on Star Trek, the one he used when he wished someone to “Live long, and prosper.”

 My father is Edward Grady Partin Junior, a public defense attorney listed in the Baton Rouge phone book as Edward G. Partin, Attorney at Law.
-When I was in middle school and during President Reagan’s war on drugs, my dad and I were surrounded by 24 armed deputies with a warrant signed by an Arkansas judge, and he was soon sentenced to a year an a half in prison for “cultivating a controlled substance.”
+When I was in middle school during President Reagan‘s war on drugs.
+When I was twelve years old and on summer break from middle school in Baton rouge, my dad and I were surrounded in his Arkansas cabin by 24 armed deputies with a warrant signed by an Arkansas judge and the district attorney.
+We were drug out of our Arkansas cabin by local Yahoos and hauled out of the Ozark Mountains, and in 1986 he was sent to a federal penitentiary coincidentally in Arkansas, and coincidentally in the same year that my his father was released from a Texas penitentiary four years early.

-My grandfather was the Baton Rouge Teamster leader famous as the surprise witness who sent Jimmy Hoffa to prison in 1964, ten months after President John F. Kennedy was shot and killed.
-He died two weeks after Hillary broke my finger, and I attended his funeral with my two middle fingers buddy-taped, which is why I still associate my split-finger salute with President Kennedy and Martin Luther King’s assassination, and my grandfather’s part in history.
+My grandfather was Edward Grady Partin Senior, the Baton Rouge Teamster leader famous as the surprise witness who sent Jimmy Hoffa to prison in 1964, ten months after President John F. Kennedy was shot and killed.
+He died two weeks after Hillary broke my finger, and I attended his funeral with my two middle fingers buddy-taped; that’s why I still associate my Dr. Spock split-finger salute with President Kennedy and my grandfather’s part in history.

-The Partins became what was known as America’s first family of paid informants, which was – and is – different than anonymous informants in protection programs because my grandfather embraced his national fame and returned to running the Louisiana Teamsters and collaborating with Carlos Marcello, which was also followed in news.
-Ny grandfather became probably the most famous and recognizable person in Louisiana.
+The Partins became what was known as America’s first family of paid informants, which is different than anonymous informants in protection programs because our name was showcased nationally.
+Edward Partin became probably the most famous and recognizable person in Louisiana, and watched on television and in movies by dozens of millions of American and unknown international residents fascinated by the spectacle.

 “Edward Grady Partin was a big, rugged guy who could charm a snake off a rock.”